 Samar is a Ph.D. researcher at Cambridge University working on improving transparency in the prediction of chemical toxicity.
-She has a MSc in Drug Discovery and Development, University College London.
-She has a number of awards including distinction and prize of the best academic performance.
+She has an MSc in Drug Discovery and Development from University College London, where she graduated with distinction and received a number of awards including a prize for best academic performance.

 Andrew Green (AGG) is professor of Theoretical Physics in UCL/LCN and former EPSRC Leadership Fellow.
 He is a CoI on the TOPNES programme grant and former Miller Visiting Research Professor at UC Berkeley.
 He is involved with the DTC in quantum technology at UCL and the CANES DTC at KCL.
 AGG has wide-ranging interests in strongly-correlated quantum systems.
 He has published > 30 papers including 1 Science, 1 Nature Physics, 1 Optics Letters and 10 Phys Rev Lett.

-Andrei Konradi is an expert in small molecule drug discovery with extensive experience as life-sciences entrepreneurs in the following areas: Drug discovery feasibility assessment, strategies to create chemical intellectual property, definition of projects, milestones, and teams and utilizing contract research.
+Andrei Konradi is an expert in small molecule drug discovery with extensive experience as life-sciences entrepreneur in the areas of drug discovery, feasibility assessment and strategies to create chemical intellectual property.
 Formerly, Andrei was the leader of the medicinal chemistry group at Elan Pharmaceuticals.
-Most of Andrei’s experience is in the fields of inflammation and neurodegeneration, but more recently Andrei has been approaching cancer.
 Andrei has coinvented six drug candidates that already have been tested in clinical trials.
 Andrei is a coinventor on 61 issued US patents, and a coauthor of 38 scientific publications.
 Andrei was educated at The Scripps Research Institute (post-doctoral fellow), Berkeley (PhD), and MIT (SB).